-To get started with Raspberry Pi you need an operating system.
-NOOBS (New Out Of the Box Software) is an easy operating system install manager for the Raspberry Pi.
+To get started with Raspberry Pi, you need an operating system.
+NOOBS (New Out Of Box Software) is an easy operating system install manager for the Raspberry Pi.

 How to get and install NOOBS

 SD cards with NOOBS preinstalled are available from many of our distributors and independent retailers, such as Pimoroni, Adafruit and The Pi Hut.
 For older models of Raspberry Pi, you’ll need a full-size SD card; for the Pi Zero, A+, B+, Pi 2 and Pi 3 you’ll need a micro SD card.

 We recommend using an SD card with a minimum capacity of 8GB.